0BananaBig0/from_gcc_to_cpp/Class.md

    certain aspects of an object to change while keeping its overall state constant.
 2. Generally, they are used **for caching or lazy evaluation purposes**.
 3. They **break the const-correctness** for that particular member variable.
+4. In 90% of cases, the `mutable` keyword will be used in a class with the `const` keyword.

 #### Pointer Member Variables